aljosavister/ntscli/STYLE_GUIDELINES.md

 - Do not enforce the use of trailing commas in lists or object literals.
 Trailing commas can be omitted.

+## Prettier Rules

+- Prettier is configured with the following rules:
+  - `arrowParens`: Always include parentheses around arrow function parameters.
+  - `singleQuote`: Do not use single quotes for string literals; use double quotes instead.

 ## Rules Directory

 - There are no custom rule directories specified in this configuration.

-These coding standards provide flexibility in coding style while still adhering to best practices recommended by the `"tslint:recommended"` configuration.
+These coding standards provide flexibility in coding style while still adhering to best practices recommended by the `"tslint:recommended"` configuration and Prettier rules.
 You can customize or add more rules as needed for your specific project requirements.